Content marketing and effective writing

 If you need help with writing for your business contact me today to find out more about my services.
 Email firstname.lastname@example.org or call 07800887857.

-It might be time for new content on your website or blog, make sure you remind Google that you have made a change by going to Google Console and requesting a URL inspection.
+It might be time for new content on your website or blog, make sure you remind Google that you have made a change on your website by going to Google Console and requesting a URL inspection.